Breeding of strawberries: Early breeding

-France

 The origins of modern large-fruited strawberries can be found in France.
 In 1714 Fragaria chiloensis, a plant that produces large fruit that is particularly good for eating, was taken from South America to France by a French spy.
 After its arrival in France, this variety was bred with Fragaria virginiana, a hearty plant from North America.
 The product of this cross is the species Fragaria × ananassa.

-Antoine Nicolas Duchesne

 Antoine Nicolas Duchesne is important in the development of strawberries in both France, and the rest of the world.
 He discovered that strawberries can be either bisexual, or unisexual.
 He also conducted experiments, crossing F. moschata and F. chiloensis.
 The resulting large fruit put Duchesne in King Louis XV's favor and allowed him to continue to study and create his categorization of the ten "races" of strawberry.

-England

 While France did much to establish modern large fruit strawberries, they were not alone in their development of the plant.
 The most commonly used strawberry was Fragaria virginiana or the "scarlet strawberry".
 It was commonly used because of the English holdings in North America, F. virginiana’s genetic home.
 The English work with breeding was centered on breeding F. virginiana into new varieties and crossing it with F. chiloensis.
 The reason for this was that F. chiloensis has a large berry size and a pleasant flavor but poor tolerance to the climate of England.
 The English breeding of early F. virginiana x F. chiloensis crosses can be examined by looking at two of the most successful breeders of England: Andrew Knight and Michael Keens.

-Andrew Knight

-Prior to being one of the founding member of the Royal Horticulture Society in 1804, Thomas Andrew Knight generally refused to read any kind of paper concerning his research interest or publish any of his own findings.
-However, he eventually became part of the academic community and England benefited greatly from it.
-His work was mostly with different kinds of F. virginiana x F. chiloensis plants.
+Thomas Andrew Knight worked mostly with F. virginiana x F. chiloensis plants.
 While he developed many successful varieties in his 1817 breeding experiment, he was mistaken in his belief that all inter-fertile large fruited strawberries were the same species.

-Michael Keens

 Michael Keens was far less methodical than Knight.
 He did develop an extremely popular variety that was praised for its large size and excellent flavor up until the 20th century.